Obmondo/kubeaid/bin/README.md

 # Updating helm repository

-- Go to k8id repo and check for the script `/bin/helm-repo-update.sh`.
+- Go to kubeaid repo and check for the script `/bin/helm-repo-update.sh`.
 - This script will help to update the latest code from the github repository.

 ```txt